SatelliteQE/betelgeuse/docs/index.rst

 Case Study - A real world sample Test Case
 ```````````````````````````````````````````

-Testimony tokens can be used to provide more information about a test case.
-The
+Field list fields can be used to provide more information about a test case.
-more information one provides via these tokens, the more accurate the data being
+The more information one provides via these fields, the more accurate the data
-imported into Polarion.
+being imported into Polarion.
 For example:

 .. code-block:: python